hongyusu/hongyusu.github.io/_posts/2015-05-11-the-quickest-way-to-blog-github--jekyll.md

 First, make sure there is a line of `highlighter: pygments` in `./_config.yml` file.
 Then [Pygments](http://pygments.org) will do the trick.

-For example, if we write the following piece of Python code
+For example, it I write down the following piece of Python code

 ~~~
 {% raw %}{% highlight python %}